Shehryar-bitsnio/json_to_migration_laravel/README.md

 ----

-## Creating the JSON schema
+## Creating the JSON Template
-Create a `schema.json` file in the root of your project, and use a template like the below:
+Create a `Template.json` file in the root of your project, and use a template like the below:
 ```json
 {
     "posts": {